System in Crisis? Building Commission Comes in for Rebuke

 In light of the VAGO report and the new audit program being launched by the Building Commission, Councils will need to make sure their files are maintained to withstand the scrutiny of regular inspections.
 The damning findings of the Auditor General may also lead to a renewed focus on private building surveyors, and will certainly stimulate discussions within the industry as to how the system can be fixed.

-If you as a practitioner involved in construction have any doubts or concerns in relation to regulatory compliance talk to the experts at Lovegrove Solicitors.
+If you as a practitioner involved in construction have any doubts or concerns in relation to regulatory compliance talk to the experts at Lovegrove & Cotton.
 The full report Compliance with Building Permits can be accessed by clicking here.